kristof-becode/Document-Clustering/README.md

 See ```Exploring_Kleister.ipynb```

-A subset of the Kleister-charity dataset was selected to work on, test-A, which consists of 609 documents.
+A subset of the Kleister-charity dataset, test-A  which consists of 609 documents, was selected to work on.
 The test-A tsv file contains the OCR'ed text for those 609 documents.

 Of the 4 OCR approaches in the data, 'text_djvu', 'text_tesseract', 'text_textract' and 'text_best', the Tesseract processed text is used.

 It was difficult to distinguish the best OCR rendering of the scanned PDF files but the Tesseract processing is among the best when looking at text quality.
 After inspecting the OCR'ed text preprocessing is applied by removing line breaks.

 ## Lemmitization